-In Normal View display mode, users can implement zoom in / out by moving the cursor to the live video pane and rotating the mouse wheel.
-As in Full Screen mode, users can directly rotate the mouse wheel to zoom in / out on the image.
-Digital zoom is only available when the function is activated and which is set in <Camera- Misc1> page under the <PTZ> tab; refer to section [Camera- Misc 1](#) section for details.
+In Normal View display mode, users can implement zoom in / out by moving the cursor to the live video pane and scrolling the mouse wheel.
+Digital zoom is only available when the function is activated in <Digital Zoom> page under the <Camera> tab.
 When the camera reaches the limit of its optical range, it will automatically switch to digital zoom.